"We aren't bad people. We just come from a bad place."

 - No Ending: It's left ambiguous if Brandon can resist his urges or if he follows the engaged woman from the beginning continuing his path of self destruction.

 - Noodle Incident: Whatever happened in the Brandon's and Sissy's childhood is ambiguous, but it was traumatic, as it leaves Brandon an almost emotionless sex addict, and Sissy a suicidal wreck.

-- The Oner: Brandon jogs along 31st St. at night while Sissy and David are hooking up in his apartment; it's shot as one long take.
+- The Oner: There's actually a fair number of long takes.
+The two most notable are when Brandon jogs along 31st St. at night while Sissy and David are hooking up in his apartment and Brandon and Marianne's date.

 - Out, Damned Spot!: Brandon is rather compulsive about cleaning himself.

 - Platonic Prostitution: Played with - Brandon hires numerous prostitutes for sex, but at times seems to be trying to form some sort of emotional connection with them, perhaps just out of sheer desperation.
 They always politely decline.